-Seven Pros and Cons of Children Using Smartphones
+5 Pros and 5 Cons of Smartphone Use in Children

 Have you ever wondered what are the pros and cons of smartphone use in children from an early age?
-In that case, don’t worry, because below we0ll tell you everything you need to know about it.
+Don’t worry if not, just continue reading to find out everything you need to know about it.

-Cell phones play an increasingly important role in children’s lives.
-Parents, educators, psychologists, technologists, advertisers, manufacturers, and retailers have different opinions on the subject.
-Do you want to know whether or not you should introduce a smartphone into your children’s lives?
+Cell phones are playing an increasingly important role in the lives of children.
+Although, parents, educators, psychologists, technologists, advertisers, manufacturers, and retailers have different opinions on the subject.
+Do you want to know whether or not you should introduce a smartphone into the lives of your little ones?

 A smartphone is a type of phone with greater connectivity, capacity to store data and facilities than a conventional mobile phone.
 It’s basically a pocket computer.

 Much has been discussed regarding the excessive use of smartphones during childhood and from an increasingly early age.
-Should it or should it not be allowed?
+Should they be allowed or not?
 In order to make the best decision, you must analyze the advantages and disadvantages and decide what’s best for your children and family dynamics.

 Read this article: Four Negative Effects of Cell Phone Use That You Did Not Know

 We live in a technologically-marked era, so not letting a child have access to a smartphone can be contradictory.
-After all, how do you explain to children that smartphones can be harmful if you allow them to play with computers and tablets or if you use them yourself?
+After all, how do you explain to children that smartphones can be harmful if you don’t allow them to play with computers and tablets?
+Especially if you use them

 2. It’s an opportunity to gain more knowledge

 After class, smartphone use guided by teachers can drive children to look up information on the subject.
 This allows children to learn how to use educational tools by searching for information of interest in the assignment and promotes thorough research instead of mere plagiarism.